-- Double check the meter number, the location the test result and the meter record. - Perform a visual safety inspection of the site.
+- Double check the meter number, the location the test result and the meter record - Perform a visual safety inspection of the site.
 This includes utility and customer equipment.
-Things to look for include intact down ground on pole, properly attached enclosure, unwanted voltage on enclosure, proper trimming and site tidiness (absence of discarded seals, etc.). - Visually inspect for energy diversions (intentional and not).
+Things to look for include intact down ground on pole, properly attached enclosure, unwanted voltage on enclosure, proper trimming and site tidiness (absence of discarded seals, etc.) - Visually inspect for energy diversions (intentional and not).
 This includes broken or missing wires, jumpers, open test switch, unconnected wires and foreign objects on meters or other metering equipment.
 Broken or missing wires can seriously cause the under measurement of energy.
-A simple broken wire on a CT or VT can cause the loss of 1/3 to 1/2 of the registration on either 3 element or 2 element metering, respectively. - Visually check lightning arrestors and transformers for damage or leaks. - Check for proper grounding and bonding of metering equipment.
+A simple broken wire on a CT or VT can cause the loss of 1/3 to 1/2 of the registration on either 3 element or 2 element metering, respectively.

+- Visually check lightning arrestors and transformers for damage or leaks. - Check for proper grounding and bonding of metering equipment.
 Poor grounding and bonding practices may result in inaccurate measurements that go undetected for long periods of time.
-Implementing a single point ground policy and practice can reduce or eliminate this type of issue. - Burden test CTs and voltage check PTs.
+Implementing a single point ground policy and practice can reduce or eliminate this issue. - Burden test CTs and voltage check PTs. - Verify service voltage.
+Stuck regulator or seasonal capacitor can impact service voltage. - Verify the condition of metering control wire.
+This includes looking for cracks in insulation, broken wires, loose connections, etc. - Confirm we have a Blondel compliant metering set up - Compare the test switch wiring with the wiring at the CTs and VTs.
+Verify CTs and VTs not cross wired.
+Be sure CTs are grounded in one location (test switch) only.